ericjardon/viuteca/README.md

 - All you need to upload a video is the URI pointing to the video file (e.g. Drive, Vimeo, Youtube, etc.) The video URL must have public visibility on the web.
 - You can get a notion of how popular your videos are thanks to the applause count!
 - You can also provide a description, duration in minutes and seconds, and a thumbnail to your videos.
-- All of your recorded events will be found in a single place!
+- All of your recorded events in a single place!

 ## Deployment